All recce sites img

 Description: Amazigh fortified granary (18th century CE)

-Star Wars recce: Episode I Tunisia (1995)
+Star Wars recce:

 Source: Original recce photograph

-Potential Star Wars set concepts:
+Star Wars scouted set concept:

-Mos Espa | slave quarters backyards
+Mos Espa | slave quarters

 Accessibility: Very easy; flat terrain; paved roads; parking area (33.369041, 10.437368) directly at the site entrance.